Bagan Jermal, Butterworth

-Bagan Jermal is an area within the town of Butterworth, Penang, Malaysia.
-There is also a residential suburb over in Penang Island with the same name.
+Bagan Jermal is a residential neighbourhood within the city of Seberang Perai in the Malaysian state of Penang.
 It is located just north of Bagan Luar, south of Bagan Ajam and west of Jalan Raja Uda.
 The place is named after Kampung Bagan Jermal, a village which is located within the same area.
 The state seat of Bagan is located within the Parliament seat of Bagan.
 Other villages located nearby include Kampung Kubang Buaya, Kampung Paya, Kampung Gajah and Kampung Kastam.
 Notable buildings located here include the Butterworth Majistrate's Court and the Tenaga Nasional Quarters.
 Schools that are located here are SJK(C) Chung Hwa Pusat, SMK Kampung Kastam, SK Bagan Tuan Kechil and SK Bagan Jermal.

 Demographics

 According to the statistics provided by the Election Commission of Malaysia (EC), the state seat of Bagan Jermal has a total number of 24,608 voters, which consists of 68% Chinese, 17% Malay and 15% Indian.